 The Virginia Department of Fire Programs is one of ten agencies within the Secretary of Public Safety and Homeland Security.
 The Agency is organized into three branches with seven division offices throughout the Commonwealth.

 The Virginia Department of Fire Programs (VDFP) is committed to enhancing public safety throughout the Commonwealth.

-The Virginia Department of Fire Programs will strive to be the internationally recognized and trusted leader in providing fire and emergency services support to communities throughout Virginia.
+The Virginia Department of Fire Programs (VDFP) will be a nationally recognized leader in providing the highest level of fire services professional development and statewide risk reduction efforts.

 The Virginia Department of Fire Programs provides:

-- Funding – The agency provides financial assistance to Virginia’s fire services through the distribution of the Aid-to-Localities (ATL) grant program as well as through various other grant programs (i.e. Burn Building grant program).
+- Funding: The Agency provides financial assistance to Virginia’s fire services through the distribution of the Aid-to-Localities (ATL) grant program as well as through various other grant programs (i.e. Live Fire Training Structure grant).

-- Professional Development – As the nationally-accredited fire service training entity in Virginia, the agency provides training programs for both career and volunteer emergency responders throughout the Commonwealth.
+- Professional Development: As a nationally-accredited fire service training entity in Virginia, the Agency provides training programs for both career and volunteer emergency responders throughout the Commonwealth.

-- Operational Support & Technical Assistance – As a Virginia Emergency Support Team (VEST) agency, we provide both operational and technical assistances to communities in need during emergencies of all types.
-This includes both operational support in the Virginia Emergency Operations center (VEOC) and in-the field.
+- Operational Support & Technical Assistance: As a Virginia Emergency Support Team (VEST) agency, VDFP provides both operational and technical assistances to communities in need during emergencies of all types.
+This includes both support in the Virginia Emergency Operations center (VEOC) and in-the field.

 Office of the Executive Director